sigp/lighthouse/book/src/help_bn.md

       --enable-private-discovery
           Lighthouse by default does not discover private IP addresses.
 Set this flag to enable connection attempts to local addresses.
-      --eth1
-          If present the node will connect to an eth1 node.
-This is required for block production, you must use this flag if you wish to serve a validator.
       --eth1-purge-cache
           Purges the eth1 block and deposit caches --genesis-backfill